Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 Physical models.

-Drawing of my hand and my grandfather's hand when I was three years old.
-Picking redcurrants.
-Drawn with pencil and charcoal.
+My hand and my grandfather's hand when I was three years old, picking redcurrants.
+Pencil and charcoal.